Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 By car

-If you want to drive to Nikko, keep in mind that the journey takes about 2 hours, but could be longer depending on traffic.
-There are toll stations on the way, so you should check ahead to plan for the costs.
+If you want to drive to Nikko by car, be aware that the journey takes about 2 hours (could be longer depending on traffic).
+There are toll stations on the route, so check them in advance to budget for the costs.

 By train

-For the "Limited Express" you need, in addition to your IC card (e.g. Passmo or Suica), a Limited Express Ticket!
-But you only need to scan the IC card.
+For the "Limited Express" in addition to the IC card (e.g. Passmo or Suica) you need a Limited Express Ticket!
+But only the IC card needs to be scanned.

 From Asakusa (Tokyo) to Nikko by train